dasch-swiss/dsp-api/docs/03-apis/feature-toggles.md

 will indicate that it can still be disabled on a per-request basis by clients that are not yet ready to use it.

+There may be more than one version of a feature toggle.
+Every feature toggle has at least one version number, which is an integer.
+The first version is 1.

 Most feature toggles have an expiration date, after which they will be removed.

 ## Request Header

 A client can override one or more feature toggles by submitting the HTTP header `X-Knora-Feature-Toggles`.
 Its value is a comma-separated list of toggles.
-Each toggle starts with the name of the feature.
-Some features are available in more than one version; in this case, the feature name is followed by a colon and the version number.
-The toggle ends with an equals sign followed by a boolean value, which can be `on`/`off`, `yes`/`no`, or `true`/`false`.
+Each toggle consists of:

+1. its name
+2. a colon
+3. the version number
+4. an equals sign
+5. a boolean value, which can be `on`/`off`, `yes`/`no`, or `true`/`false`

 Using `on`/`off` is recommended for clarity.

-For example, to enable version 2 of feature `new-foo`, along with feature `fast-bar` (which does not have versions):
+For example:

 ```
-X-Knora-Feature-Toggles: new-foo:2=on,fast-bar=on
+X-Knora-Feature-Toggles: new-foo:2=on,fast-bar:1=on
 ```

-If a toggle has versions, a version number must be given when enabling it in a request.
-It is an error to specify a version number when disabling a toggle in a request.
+A version number must be given when enabling a toggle.
+It is an error to specify a version number when disabling a toggle.

 ## Response Header